-I've had a hell of a time making jam.
-I guess at my nice young age of 24, I've still got some time to perfect my skill set.
+I’ve had a hell of a time making jam.
+I guess at my nice young age of 24, I’ve still got some time to perfect my skill set.
 A lot of the time my jams don’t set into a solid jelly form, and end up becoming cocktail syrups, but this time, I finally got the consistency right.

 I was forced to use Pectin – which always makes me a bit nervous because I don’t believe that it will ever set by only boiling for one minute before canning the mix up.
 My reaction to the use of Pectin is the same reaction my grandmother had when I told her we didn’t need a paper map anymore… I don’t want anything to do with it, I don’t understand it, I don’t want to understand it, let me live my life without Pectin okay?

 Well, I put on my big girl panties and forced myself to learn how to use the dreaded Pectin.

 The trick here guys, is to let it come to a rolllllllin boil for exactly sixty seconds, not 58 seconds, not 67 seconds… SIXTY SECONDS.
 Okay?
 Okay.

 This whole sixty second thing seems easy right?
 Well, here’s what I had been missing in the past – this is my lightbulb moment of the jelly making process.
 You’ve gotta let this come to a boil low and slow.